BernardoChomboAlvarez/CAZymes/README.md

 # CAZymes
-Preview of all my work done during my sttationary work in Lorenzo Segovia's Lab. in UNAM's Biotechnology Institute
+Preview of all my work done during my stationary work in Lorenzo Segovia's Lab. in UNAM's Biotechnology Institute